peopleworks/ArgosToSql/README.md

 3. **Skips** lines that begin with `<` or `&lt;` (to avoid false matches in XML tags) when searching for user-provided terms (e.g., `"SSN"`, `"SocialSecurity"`).
 4. **Associates** any `<Report Name="..." />` elements found **inside** that DataBlock's `<Children>` scope with the DataBlock.
 5. **Creates** a single file called `SearchMatches.txt` that only includes DataBlocks whose `<Data>` lines actually reference any of the user’s search terms.
 Under each DataBlock, it lists the **Reports** that belong to it.
+6. **(New)** Allows an **optional third parameter** (`Y`) to append the **original `<Data>` lines** (which may include SQL) in the final output.

 This approach avoids the problem of repeating the same reports for multiple DataBlocks, ensures lines inside XML tags don’t cause false positives, and produces a minimal, succinct final text file highlighting only the relevant results.
+Now, if you enable the SQL-extraction feature, you can also see the full `<Data>` lines for each matched DataBlock.

 ---